 A common comment I hear from NeurOptimal clients, usually around their 10th-12th session: "Natalie, I have the same problems.
 I just don't seem to worry about them as much."
 (And then usually a chuckle follows.)
 I don't need to go further into why having a sense of humor is important armor in our current national climate.
 The part you may not understand is that if we are seeing the humor in events it means that our brains are not habitually registering danger.
 Why is that important?
 Because when when we perceive danger the automatic functioning brain will use the stress response-punch it, run from it, play dead-as it's first problem solving strategy.
 When it's perceiving safety we have access to other strategies: contemplation of all our options, patience, creativity, focused long-term planning....and humor!

 Being in the zone: calm, open and present

 The life we want to live is not fully realized not because we can't figure out what's important to us, or because we're lazy, but because the energy we habitually create to fuel our goals is the stress response.
 What does that feel like?
 A state of confusion, a feeling of lethargy, feeling speedy and disorganized, mind racing a mile a minute, or feeling reactive out of fear.
 Or some mish-mash of all that stressed out energy combined.

-What I'm calling "being in the Zone" is well researched in the area of peak performance whether in athletics or the arts.
+"Being in the zone" is well researched in the field of peak performance, whether in athletics or the arts.
 We can also call that the state of not-being-stressed or not perceiving eminent danger.
 Again if you look at the Zones graph you will see that we actually naturally calm and focused when we're not in a state of stress.
 Remove a habitual stress response and the "Zone" is revealed!